 Table of contents:

-Mobile communication and Internet in the Dominican Republic
+- Mobile operators in the Dominican Republic

 Mobile operators, communications and Internet in the Dominican Republic